 - Monthly fees – Most second chance checking accounts have high monthly fees without the chance to waive them at a specific balance.
 Fortunately, many banks are offering second chance accounts with no fees, such as Chime.

 Use A Prepaid Card

 Prepaid debit cards are also an option for people aren’t able to get a bank account.
-You can deposit money onto the card and use it just like a debit card from a bank.
-The only difference is you won’t have checks to write, but you may be able to transfer money online and pay bills with it.
+You can deposit money onto the card and use it just like a debit card from a bank or credit union.
+The only difference is you won’t have checks to write.
+However, you may be able to transfer money online and pay bills with it.

-Before you open a prepaid card, find out the card’s ATM network, the method for depositing cash or checks, and the monthly fees.
+Before you open a prepaid card, find out which ATMs accept your card.
+You also need to know the method for depositing cash or checks and the monthly fees.
 Many cards don’t charge a fee if you keep a certain balance or use the card a certain number of times each month.

 If you’ve made mistakes and met one or more of the reasons for being denied a checking account, it’s not too late to fix them.

 Just like your credit score changes constantly, so does your ChexSystems report.
-While you may need to negotiate to get bad marks off your report, you can improve your financial habits moving forward, so in turn your report improves over time.
+You may need to negotiate to get bad marks off your report.
+But, you can also improve your financial habits moving forward, so your report improves over time.